chrissimusokwe/SP2010FileCleanUpTool/README.md

 9. The first property key to be inserted will be a key that indicates if the site collection is marked for clean up or not.

-10. Using the text field Key, type in lowercase “spfilecleanup”, and the Value one as a digit “1”, as seen below, and click “Insert”
+10. Using the text field Key, type in lowercase “spfilecleanup”, and the Value one as a digit “1”, as seen below, and click “Insert”.
 ![act sc 10](https://cloud.githubusercontent.com/assets/12210489/19414601/6e2ef994-93ae-11e6-98cf-46c0a5d1298c.png)

 11. A value of “0” would indicate that the site collection should be skipped for file clean up.

-12. Once the insert is successful, the property key should now be visible as seen below in the list of existing property keys
+12. Once the insert is successful, the property key should now be visible as seen below in the list of existing property keys.
 ![act sc 12](https://cloud.githubusercontent.com/assets/12210489/19414602/6e48c2a2-93ae-11e6-9431-150c698e2e7f.png)

 13. The second property key to be inserted will be a key that indicates the total count of file previous versions that should be returned in a file’s SharePoint version history.

-14. Using the text field Key, type in lowercase “keepversions”, and the Value as a digit “3”, to keep three previous versions, as seen below, and click “Insert”
+14. Using the text field Key, type in lowercase “keepversions”, and the Value as a digit “3”, to keep three previous versions, as seen below, and click “Insert”.
 ![act sc 14](https://cloud.githubusercontent.com/assets/12210489/19414603/6e4f615c-93ae-11e6-8efb-713c9062a6c0.png)

-15. Once the insert is successful, the property key should now be visible as seen below in the list of existing property keys
+15. Once the insert is successful, the property key should now be visible as seen below in the list of existing property keys.
 ![act sc 15](https://cloud.githubusercontent.com/assets/12210489/19414604/6e52d1f2-93ae-11e6-80f2-998cd62a5c6d.png)

 16. The above values of the property keys “spfilecleanup”  and “keepversions” can be edited at any later stage, depending on the site collection requirements, by the site collection administrator.